 Shopify has a major presence in the eCommerce market.
 It powers a significant number of online stores and is considered an industry leader.
 Shopify also offers its customers many different options for creating an entirely unique storefront, and its tools are integrated so well that you will find every tool you need to manage your online store (as well as in-store POS) right at your fingertips.
 Shopify has already helped businesses sell over 8 billion dollars worth of products.

 Shopify offers more than 100 professionally designed templates.
 It also has a theme store where you can pick a theme that specifically corresponds to the industry your product is part of.
-On top of this, Shopify allows third party professionals to design themes, which are then featured among their other storefront templates.
-Lastly, Shopify has its own programming language known as Liquid, which can be used to make a completely unique storefront.
+On top of this, Shopify allows third party professionals to design themes, which are then featured among the other storefront templates.
+Shopify also has its own programming language known as Liquid, which can be used to make a completely unique storefront.
 Customers with a little coding experience can also design their own storefront using HTML or CSS.

 Shopify's storefronts are highly secure.
-Shopify is certified PCI compliant, and the company hosts so many online stores and handles a massive amount of transactions using its own payment system.
+Shopify is certified PCI compliant, and the company hosts many online stores and handles a massive amount of transactions using its own payment system.
 Even though Shopify has its own system, it also works with 70 other payment gateways so there is no need to have Shopify handle your transactions if you already have a Shopify-supported payment gateway.
 Along with the security of Shopify's payment system, the company also offers a free highly secure SSL certificate to protect customer's information.

-If you decide to use an external payment gateway meaning you don’t use Shopify Payments then you will be charged some percentage of a transaction fee ranging from 2% to .5% depending on which plan you are on.
+Using "Shopify Payments" removes the transaction fee but if you choose to go with a third-party payment gateway, that transaction fee will be required.
+If you decide to use an external payment gateway other than Shopify Payments, then you will be charged some percentage of a transaction fee ranging from 2 percent to .5 percent depending on which plan you are on.